HaoweiChan/AI-ADV/README.md

 3. **GAISF_ACCOUNT_ID**: Your account ID (e.g., `mtk10671`)

 Copy `.env.example` to `.env` and fill in these values.

+See the **GAISF API Key Setup** section above for the portal steps to retrieve these credentials.

 **Model Selection**:
 - If model name is specified in `configs/config.yml`, it will be used